 This lobster roll recipe is fresh lobster chunks tossed in a mixture of mayonnaise, lemon juice and herbs, then served in toasted, buttered buns.
 A New England classic that’s easy to make and always gets rave reviews!

-You can never go wrong with fresh seafood, whether it’s a shrimp boil, hot crab dip or these super delicious lobster rolls.
+You can never go wrong with fresh seafood, whether it’s steamed mussels, a summery shrimp boil, hot crab dip or these super delicious lobster rolls.
 Lobster sandwiches are the absolute best way to showcase this succulent seafood variety!

 There’s nothing better than a lobster roll, that combination of creamy lobster salad on a buttery bun just can’t be beat!
-My version takes just minutes to put together, and is always a big hit.
+My New England-style roll takes just minutes to put together, and is always a big hit.

 - I like to serve my sandwiches with lettuce in them, but you can omit the lettuce if you just want pure lobster!